FAQs - Max Planck School of Photonics

 Unless specified otherwise, all candidates applying for both the study phase and the research phase must provide the following documents:

-• Our preferred way of receiving feedback from your reference person is through a questionnaire that is submitted by the MPSP application portal.
+Our strongly preferred way of receiving feedback from your reference person is through a questionnaire that is submitted by the MPSP application portal.
 When you register as an applicant, the first step in the application portal is to add the contact details of two referees who can attest to your research, academic, or professional abilities in the context of your interest in pursuing a graduate degree.
-After having filled out the form, press the Submit to Send E-mails to Referees button.
-An email invitation will then be sent, providing the Referees with all the necessary information to electronically fill out the reference questionnaire.
+Then you click the corresponding button and an email invitation will be sent, providing the Referees with all the necessary information to electronically fill out the reference questionnaire.
 We recommend that you personally contact the referee regarding your reference form before triggering the email invitation.

 In some cases, email invitations may be directed to the spam folder of a referee's email account.
 Therefore, it may make sense to confirm with the respective referee that email invitation has arrived in the regular inbox.